aq1/Hospital-Helper-2/README.md

 # Hospital-Helper-2
-The second try of doctor helping program.
+The second try of making doctor helping program.
 Written in python with kivy, sqlalchemy.